AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

     set COMMERCE_ENDPOINT=https://demo.magentosite.cloud/graphql
     ```

     This variable is used by AEM to connect to your commerce system.
-Additionally, the CIF add-on includes a local reverse proxy make the Magento GraphQL endpoint available locally.
+Also, the CIF add-on includes a local reverse proxy make the Commerce GraphQL endpoint available locally.
 This is used by the CIF authoring tools (product console and pickers) and for the CIF client-side components doing direct GraphQL calls.

     This variable must be set up for the AEM as a Cloud Service environment as well.
 For more information on variables, see [Configuring OSGi for AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#local-development).

-1. (Optional) To enable staged catalog features, you need to create an integration token for your Magento instance.
+1. (Optional) To enable staged catalog features, you must create an integration token for your Magento instance.
 Please follow the steps at [Getting Started](./getting-started.md#staging) to create the token.

     Set an OSGi secret  with the name `COMMERCE_AUTH_HEADER` to the following value: